 Digby, Ned’s Golden Retriever, is undoubtedly his best friend.
 They have been inseparable since Ned’s childhood.
 When a car struck and killed Digby, Ned first learned about his powers.
 Although Ned can never touch his dog ever again, he ensures that he gets plenty of affection, especially from Olive.
 Ned pretends to be allergic to dogs in order to explain why he cannot pet and play with Digby himself.

-enter Charlotte “Chuck” Charles
+prednisone for purchase Charlotte “Chuck” Charles

 Chuck Charles, portrayed by Anna Friel, was murdered on board a cruise ship and subsequently brought back to life by Ned, her former childhood sweetheart.
 Seeing Chuck again struck Ned so deeply that he couldn’t bear to return her to death, so he kept her alive.
 Chuck is a whimsical, bright spirit, which carries a touch of irony considering she is actually a resurrected dead girl walking the earth.

 Chuck works with Ned and Emerson in their detective group and brings a warm, friendly soul to their work.
 She displays an immense amount of compassion for the victims, which Ned admires greatly.
 Because nobody knows she is alive, Chuck is forced to dress in elaborate disguises that mask her true identity.
 Despite the fact that Emerson often makes jabs about Chuck’s being dead and is initially reluctant to allow her on the cases he examines, he eventually warms up to her.

 Chuck also garners somewhat of a friendship with Olive throughout the show.
 Chuck, unlike Olive, does not want to compete for Ned’s heart, but the two are able to overlook their grievances and become friendly with each other, even working together on occasion and eventually becoming roommates.